wangjingsha/nexent/README_EN.md

 # 🐛 Known Issues

 1. 🔄 **Knowledge Base Refresh Delays**
-   We are aware that the knowledge base refresh mechanism currently has some delays, occasional errors, or instances where refreshes don't take effect.
+   We are aware that the knowledge base refresh mechanism currently has some delays.
 We plan to refactor this part soon, but please note that this is only a task management logic issue - the actual data processing speed is not affected.

 2. 🤖 **Limited Model Provider Support**
    We currently have limited support for different model providers, including voice and multimodal models.
 We will be rapidly updating this support in the coming weeks - stay tuned for updates!

-3. 🎨 **Missing Agent Creation & Configuration Interface**
-   We acknowledge that we currently don't provide a visualization interface for agent creation, tool selection, and configuration.
-We plan to implement this feature in the coming weeks to make the agent creation process more intuitive and user-friendly.

-4. 📦 **Large Docker Image Size**
+3. 📦 **Large Docker Image Size**
-   We are aware that our current Docker image is quite large as it includes many development middleware components.
-We are actively working on optimizing and reducing the image size to make deployment faster and lighter.
+   We are aware that our current Docker image is quite large (around 10GB) as it includes a powerful, extensible data processing engine, algorithms, and models.
+We will soon release a Lite version to reduce the image size and make deployment faster and lighter.

 # 👥 Contributing